A Universe From Nothing

 Limits of my Superpowers

-Blog kitt decided around 17:12 on 10 June 2018 to publish this:"Remove this link from this search engine results page."
+Blog Instead of being asleep at 17:12 on 10 June 2018, kitt created this:"Remove this link from this search engine results page."

 Okay, you got me.
 You have discovered the edge of my superpowers.
 I am unable to actually remove items from other companies' websites or any website not under my control.